temporalio/edu-interacting-with-workflows-go-code/exercises/sending-signals-external/README.md

 2. Directly after the `c.ExecuteWorkflow()` call for the `PizzaWorkflow`, add another call that starts the `FulfillOrderWorkflow`.
-You can use the call that starts the `PizzaWorkflow` and the `fulfillOrderWorkflowOptions` block as a reference.
+You can use the call that starts the `PizzaWorkflow` and the `signalFulfilledOptions` block as a reference.
 Don't forget to capture the Workflow Execution and any errors in different variables.
 2. Save and close the file.